epenagandlavenkatanarayana-droid/Codveda_Internship_Task/README.md

 Codveda_Internship_Tasks

-This Repo is my Internship at Codveda Technologies contains Task data related that assigned to me for compilation..
+This repository contains the tasks I completed during my Java Development Internship at Codveda Technologies.
+Each project is developed based on the requirements provided by Codveda as part of the internship learning modules.

 Basic Calculator

-This is a simple console based calculator built using Java.
+A simple Java-based console calculator that performs essential arithmetic operations.
-It performs basic operations like addition, subtraction, multiplication and division.
+This project is designed to practice user input handling and basic method implementation in Java.

 Features

-• Takes input from the user
-• Validates input
-• Shows result for each operation
-• Simple and easy structure for learning
+Accepts user input for two numbers and the desired operator

+Validates the entered values

+Supports Addition, Subtraction, Multiplication, and Division

+Displays the computed result instantly

+Beginner-friendly structure

-How to run
+How to Run
+Using Terminal

-Open the project.
+Open the project folder

-Go to src folder.
+Navigate to the src directory

-Run Main.java.
-How to run (IDE)
-Open project in Eclipse or IntelliJ.
+Compile and run:

+javac CalculatorApp.java
+java CalculatorApp

+Using an IDE (Eclipse / IntelliJ / VS Code)

+Import the project into your IDE

-Ensure package is com.codveda.calculator.
+Ensure the package name is:

+com.codveda.calculator

-Run Main.java.
+Run CalculatorApp.java
-Use menu to test operations.

 Notes

-Handles invalid numeric input.
-Prevents division by zero.
+Invalid number inputs are handled gracefully

+Division by zero is restricted with an error message

-Learning points
+Key Learning Outcomes

-• Working with console input
-• Basic Java control flow
-• Method usage
-• Error handling
+Reading and processing user input

+Using methods in Java

+Conditional logic implementation

+Handling exceptions and invalid cases